R.I.P. Frank Gehry

 Why Do I Love Concrete Architecture?

 I have a confession to make: I love concrete architecture.
 I know, I know.
-Concrete architecture (CA, for short) is not fashionable.
+Concrete Architecture (CA, for short) is not fashionable.
 It’s not renewable (not yet, anyway).
 It’s not touchy-feely.
 It’s not cool.

 Obviously, that’s not the type of CA that I’m talking about.
 Rather, when I think of great concrete architecture, I think of buildings that mix smooth, rectilinear slabs of stone (that’s all concrete is, after all—artificial stone) with glass and other construction elements.
 When built to a more human scale, and combined with greenery and organic decoration, CA can be soothing.
 Symmetrical.
 Ordered.
 Neat.
 Human.